 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Unsecured hazardous materials tank such as propane and unsecured

 mobile homes pose risks during floods, severe storms and tornadoes.

 Hazard(s) Addressed: Floods, Severe Storms, Tornadoes

 Action or Project

 Action/Project Number: 2.5

 Name of Action or Project: Establishing regulations for the securing of hazardous materials tanks and mobile homes.

 Action or Project Description: Encourage the City of Salem to develop and implement regulations for securing hazardous materials tanks and mobile homes to reduce hazards during storms and flooding.

 Applicable Goal Statement: Reduce the potential impact of natural disasters on new and existing properties and infrastructure and the local economy.

 Estimated Cost: \$2,500 - 5,000

-Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damage, loss-of-function/displacement impacts, and emergency management costs/community costs.
+Benefits: Losses avoided by implementing this action include injuries and/or

+casualties, property damage, loss-of-function/displacement impacts, and

+emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD, Floodplain Manager, City Council

 Organization/Department:

 Action/Project Priority: 21- High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going Control of the control of t

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

-Local Planning Mechanisms to be Used in Hazard Mitigation Plan, LEOP, Floodplain Ordinances, Building Codes
+Local Planning Mechanisms Hazard Mitigation Plan, LEOP, Floodplain Ordinances, Building Codes

+to be Used in

 Implementation, if any:

 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A